 The British Association for Counselling & Psychotherapy (BACP) is a professional body and a registered charity that sets standards for therapeutic practice and provides information for therapists, clients of therapy, and the public.

 We have over 40,000 members, who are counsellors and/or psychotherapists, working within a range of settings, including the NHS, schools and universities, workplaces and private practice, as well as third sector environments including voluntary, community and pastoral settings.
-All of our members work to BACP standards set out in the Ethical Framework for Good Practice in Counselling & Psychotherapy.
+All of our members work to BACP standards set out in the Ethical Framework for the Counselling Professions.